ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 ### Learning with Examples

 The examples snippets are to useful for anyone looking to learn how to get started with the basics of working with Ultralytics YOLO.
-Example snippets are intended to run once inserted (some have dropdown options as well), an example of this is shown at the animation at the [top] of this page, where after the snippet is inserted, all code is selected and run interactively using `Shift+Enter`.
+Example snippets are intended to run once inserted (some have dropdown options as well), an example of this is shown at the animation at the [top] of this page, where after the snippet is inserted, all code is selected and run interactively using ++shift+enter++.

 !!!
 Example